 The area covered by Transport for the South East (TfSE) will stretch from the English Channel to the border of London, and from the Kent coast to Berkshire, Hampshire and the Isle of Wight.
 Not only does this area include major airports, ports, roads and rail routes, it is also a powerful economic motor for the whole of the UK - adding £200 billion a year to the national economy.

-The aim is to support and grow this economy by choosing the right strategic transport priorities for investment.
+The aim is to support and grow this economy by choosing the right priorities for transport investment.
 This also means improvements for everyone who relies on the transport system, with more reliable journeys free of congestion, and the possible introduction of integrated smart ticketing across the area.

 TfSE is starting to develop a transport strategy for the South East and we will closely consult with transport operators, users and businesses as this takes shape.